-In 2018 and forthcoming 2019, I received the Everette Swinney Faculty Senate Excellence in Teaching Award at Texas State.
-In 2019, I am honored to be the Texas State nominee for the Minnie Stevens Piper Professor Award.
+In 2020, I received Texas State's Presidential Award for Excellence in Service for Senior Faculty.
+In 2018 and 2019, I received the Everette Swinney Faculty Senate Excellence in Teaching Award at Texas State.
 In 2013, I was honored to receive the Presidential Award for Excellence in Teaching at Texas State University and the AEJMC/Scripps Howard Journalism and Mass Communication Teacher of the Year award.
 During the 2013-2014 academic year, I was in residence at Stanford University in the Knight Journalism Fellowship program, where I worked on a platform to teach journalists how to code (view details).
 Additional detail regarding my research, education and experience can be found throughout this site.

 Here are the links to my course sites.
 Feel free to use the handouts and tutorials:

 Throughout my career, I have focused on the areas of digital and data-driven media and how these topics relate to gender and pedagogy.
-I have been published in Social Science Computer Review, Journalism and Mass Communication Educator, #ISOJ, Newspaper Research Journal, Harvard's Nieman Journalism Lab and MediaShift.
+I have been published in Journalism and Mass Communication Quarterly, Social Science Computer Review, Journalism and Mass Communication Educator, #ISOJ, Newspaper Research Journal, Harvard's Nieman Journalism Lab and MediaShift.
 I also have several published book chapters and my dissertation Gendered Spaces and Digital Discourse: Framing Women's Relationship with the Internet was published in 2010.